 Increases grid resiliency

 As an example, instead of gasoline, electric vehicles (EVs) use batteries to provide the energy to propel the vehicle.
 The battery is charged using electricity from the grid.
-Even in Wisconsin, with coal and other fossil fuel electricity generation, driving electric produces less pollution than a gasoline car, and levels of pollution from electric vehicles will continue to decline as the grid gets progressively cleaner.
-EVs can help to reduce energy bills, all without a reduction in quality of life or grid resiliency.
+Even in Wisconsin, with coal and other fossil fuel electricity generation, driving electric produces less pollution than a gasoline car, and levels of pollution from electric vehicles will continue to decline as the state’s grid gets progressively cleaner.
+Energy costs are ultimately lower for EVs, all without a reduction in quality of life or grid resiliency.